code-monad/ckbfs-api/README.md

 - **File Publishing**: Store files of any type on the CKB blockchain
 - **File Appending**: Add content to existing files with automatic checksum updates
 - **Content Integrity**: Adler32 checksum verification for all file operations
-- **Protocol Versions**: Support for both V1 and V2 CKBFS protocol versions
+- **Protocol Versions**: Support for V1, V2, and V3 CKBFS protocol versions
+- **Witnesses-based Storage**: V3 uses cost-efficient witness storage with backlink tracking
 - **Network Support**: Compatible with CKB mainnet and testnet
 - **Chunked Storage**: Automatic file chunking for large files